RodrigoCalderano/BolsaAPI/README.md

 ### [MetaTrader 5]

-Unfortunatly it isn't very easy to get a free account.
+Unfortunatly it isn't very easy to get a MetaTrader account.
 It is necessary to get a broker account to later retrieve a MetaTrader account related to that broker.
 I got my account from [Rico broker] which was totally free (the broker account and also the MetaTrader Account).
 But this is the most boring part.

 [MetaTrader 5]: https://www.metatrader5.com/
 [Rico broker]: https://www.rico.com.vc/metatrader/